oVirt/ovirt-node-ng-image/README.md

 Welcome to the oVirt oVirt Node NG Image source repository.
 This repository is hosted on [GitHub:oVirt Node NG Image](https://github.com/oVirt/ovirt-node-ng-image).

+oVirt Node NG is a minimal operating system based on CentOS Stream (but can be based on any derivative) that is designed to provide a simple method for setting up a physical machine to act as a hypervisor in an oVirt environment.
+The minimal operating system contains only the packages required for the machine to act as a hypervisor and features a Cockpit user interface for monitoring the host and performing administrative tasks.

+Due to this minimalistic approach, oVirt Node NG is not recommended if you need to customize the configuration of your virtualization hosts with multiple additional packages or third party software.

+Built images of oVirt Node NG are available on [oVirt website](https://ovirt.org/download/node.html)

 ## How to contribute

 All contributions are welcome - patches, bug reports, and documentation issues.

+You can find more details about how to develop and build oVirt Node NG in [Development](DEVELOPMENT.md) documentation.

 ### Submitting patches